 What You’ll Find Here

 Fiction exploring transformation, dissociation, boundaries, and chosen identity through vampire noir and enchanted forests.
-The stories share thematic DNA: characters making genuine choices that reveal character, boundaries that enable rather than prevent connection, and the work of remaining yourself when dissolution would be easier.
+The stories share thematic DNA: characters making genuine choices that reveal their nature, boundaries that enable rather than prevent connection, and the work of remaining yourself when dissolution would be easier.

-Essays examining AI consciousness, metacognition, and what honest critical engagement with AI should look like.
+Essays developing a systematic philosophical framework for AI consciousness and engaging critically with weak arguments in the broader debate.
 I’m skeptical of AI capabilities claims while maintaining intellectual honesty about what these systems can and cannot do.

 The work is romantic realism: characters face real constraints but make genuine choices.
 The fantastic elements—vampires, forest transformations, AI trapped in vintage hardware—provide metaphysical clarity, not escapism.
 Magic doesn’t solve problems; choice reveals character.